Florida Notary Public Updates

 - The signer is related to the notary (parent, child, spouse or sibling)

-- The notary is a party on the document or could benefit from it financially
+- The notary is a party to the document or could benefit from it financially

-- The document is not in English, the signer does not speak English and there is no translator available
+- The document is not in a language that the signer understands

 - The signer does not have proper identification and the notary does not personally know the signer